-PHILIP KRINKS is an ethicist, and a Research Associate at the Centre for Theology & Community.
+PHILIP KRINKS is an ethicist, and a Research Associate at the Contextual Theology Centre.
 A former management consultant, he is now training for ordained ministry in the Church of England.

 TOM SEFTON is an Advisor on economic and social affairs in the Mission and Public Affairs Department of the Church of England.
 He has been Research and Policy Manager at the Church Urban Fund and a Research Fellow at the London School of Economics.